gdsbook/book/notebooks/05_choropleth.md

 q5.bins[1:] - q5.bins[:-1]
 ```

-While quantiles does avoid the pitfall of sparse classes, this classification is
+While quantile classification avoids the pitfall of sparse classes, this classification is
-not problem free.
+not problem-free.
 The varying widths of the intervals can be markedly different
 which can lead to problems of interpretation.
 A second challenge facing quantiles
 arises when there are a large number of duplicate values in the distribution
 such that the limits for one or more classes become ambiguous.
 For example, if one had a variable with $n=20$ but 10 of the observations took on the same value which was the minimum observed, then for values of $k>2$, the class boundaries become ill-defined since a simple rule of splitting at the $n/k$ ranked observed value would depend upon how ties are treated when ranking.